microsoft/torchgeo/docs/user/alternatives.rst

 TorchGeo is not the only **geospatial machine learning library** out there, there are a number of alternatives that you can consider using.
 The goal of this page is to provide an up-to-date listing of these libraries and the features they support in order to help you decide which library is right for you.
 Criteria for inclusion on this list include:

 * **geospatial**: Must be primarily intended for working with geospatial, remote sensing, or satellite imagery data.
-This rules out libraries like `torchvision <https://github.com/pytorch/vision>`_, which provides little to no support for multispectral data or geospatial transforms.
+This rules out libraries like `torchvision`_, which provides little to no support for multispectral data or geospatial transforms.
 * **machine learning**: Must provide basic machine learning functionality.
-This rules out libraries like `GDAL <https://github.com/OSGeo/gdal>`_, which is useful for data loading but offers no support for machine learning.
+This rules out libraries like `GDAL`_, which is useful for data loading but offers no support for machine learning.
 * **library**: Must be an actively developed software library with testing and releases on repositories like PyPI or CRAN.
-This rules out libraries like `TorchSat <https://github.com/sshuair/torchsat>`_, `RoboSat <https://github.com/mapbox/robosat>`_, and `Solaris <https://github.com/CosmiQ/solaris>`_, which have been abandoned and are no longer maintained.
+This rules out libraries like `TorchSat`_, `RoboSat`_, and `Solaris`_, which have been abandoned and are no longer maintained.

 When deciding which library is most useful to you, it is worth considering the features they support, how actively the library is being developed, and how popular the library is, roughly in that order.

 Features
 --------

+**Key**: ✅ full support, 🚧 partial support, ❌ no support

 .. csv-table::
    :align: center